what we’ve been up to

-In June of 2023, Stonington Pride was created by Meg Blanchette and yours truly.
+Stonington Pride was created in June 2023 by Meg Blanchette and yours truly.

 It started because, a year after the School District briefly removed Pride Flags from all classrooms (after complaints from a parent, and until they received guidance from the town atty), the district made another controversial decision surrounding Pride month and the lgbtq+ community.
 The district had decided to do no formal observation of this particular herritage month, despite formally observing all others.
 Higher grades would be allowed to do student-led observations, guided by the GSA.
 Lower grades usually read a book related to the subject.
 But for Pride, no book would be read.
 This was very upsetting, as there are many age-appropriate books, and many children in our community with lgbtq+ parents and family members.
 So, we decided WE would host a book reading event.
 Reading in the park!
 Bring your kids, bring your books, it will be beautiful.